IONOS-WordPress/cm4all-wp-impex/README.md

 On every change to the JS/CSS files in the plugin the transpiled files are generated in the `dist` folder and the recent browser tab gets reloaded.

+## gh_pages

+gh_pages is done using [mdbook](https://github.com/rust-lang/mdBook).

+- start `make dev-gh-pages`

+On every change the book gets rebuild and immediately rerendered in your browser.

 ## Debugging

 - Ensure the VSCode PHP Debug extension (https://marketplace.visualstudio.com/items?itemName=felixfbecker.php-debug) is installed